alexeykuz-sys/LinguaGames-Project-MS2/README.md

 -   The image for a game logo was taken from internet.

 Code
-i used various youtube and website to get ideas and logic of the game.
+I used various YouTube and website to get ideas and logic of the game.
 [Memory Game](https://medium.com/free-code-camp/vanilla-javascript-tutorial-build-a-memory-game-in-30-minutes-e542c4447eae)

 **6. Acknowledgements**

--   Idea of website was real life need to update my personal photography webiste.
 -   My mentor ……. guided me along the way with tips on presentation and resources for writing code.